Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Shortest Paths

 \begin{lemma}[\cite{Maftuleac}] In a 2D CAT(0) complex that is a 2-manifold the size of the shortest path map is $O(n^2)$. \end{lemma} \begin{proof} As noted above, every boundary tree consists of only one branch, or ray.
 If such a ray entered a face twice then the second entry would not be a shortest path, since we could short-cut across the face from the first entry.
 Therefore no ray enters a face twice, and the number of boundary tree branches cutting any face is $O(n)$.
 Then the number of regions of the shortest path map within one face is $O(n)$ and the overall number of regions is $O(n^2)$. \end{proof}

-In a general 2D CAT(0) complex it may happen that no two branches of one boundary tree cross the same face, which implies that the shortest path map still has size $O(n^2)$.
+A general 2D CAT(0) complex may have the property that no two branches of one boundary tree cross the same face, in which case the shortest path map still has size $O(n^2)$.
 We prove that this is the case for 2D CAT(0) rectangular complexes:

 \begin{lemma} In a 2D CAT(0) rectangular complex, no two branches of one boundary tree can enter the same face, and from this it follows that the shortest path map has size $O(n^2)$. \end{lemma} \begin{proof} Suppose, by contradiction, that two branches $r_1$ and $r_2$ of the same boundary tree enter a common face.
-Let $f$ be the first face they both enter.
-Edges of a rectangular complex lie in two classes, which we call ``horizontal'' and ``vertical'', such that edges in one class are incident only to edges from the other class.
-Observe that if a ray makes an angle of $\alpha$ with some horizontal edge, then it makes the same angle $\alpha$ with every horizontal edge that it crosses in the rectangular complex, and it makes the same angle $\pi/2 -\alpha$ with every vertical edge that it crosses.
+Let $f$ be the first face \megan{along branch $r_1$ that} they both enter. \note{Let $f_0$ be the face just before the two branches diverge.
+The sequence of faces from $f_0$ to $f$ traversed by $r_1$ can be laid out in the plane so that $r_1$ forms a straight line.
+After a suitable rotation, the edges crossed by $r_1$ alternate between horizontal and vertical.
+Then the angle between $r_1$ and any horizontal edge it crosses is the same, say $\alpha$, and the angle between $r_1$ and any vertical edge it crosses is $\pi/2 -\alpha$.
 See Figure~\ref{fig:rectangle-ray}.
-Consequently, $r_1$ and $r_2$ are parallel in $f$.
-Consider a line segment $b$ joining a point of $r_1$ and a point of $r_2$ in $f$, and consider the shortest paths that arrive at points of $b$.
-The last segments of all these shortest paths must be parallel.
-This contradicts the fact that the set of shortest paths corresponding to any region of the shortest path map form a cone of rays.
+The same is true for $r_2$, and the angle $\alpha$ must be the same for $r_1$ and $r_2$ because the two rays match in face $f_0$. } This means that $r_1$ and $r_2$ are parallel \megan{or perpendicular} in $f$. \Anna{If $r_1$ and $r_2$ are parallel then they do not diverge, which contradicts Observation~\ref{obs:paths-diverge}.} \megan{If $r_1$ and $r_2$ are perpendicular, then either they intersect in $f$, which is a contradiction, or there is some edge $e$ of $f$ that both rays pass through.
+If $r_1$ enters $f$ at edge $e$, then by Lemma~\ref{lemma:shortest-paths-to-edge}, branch $r_2$ must reach $e$ from this same face, contradicting $f$ being the first face along branch $r_1$ that both branches enter.
+Thus $r_1$ must exit $f$ through edge $e$, and again by Lemma~\ref{lemma:shortest-paths-to-edge}, $r_2$ must also exit through edge $e$.} \Anna{But then the two rays converge, which contradicts Observation~\ref{obs:paths-diverge}. }

 Therefore the branches of one boundary tree enter a face at most once.
 Since there are $O(n)$ boundary trees, this means that the number of boundary tree branches cutting any face is $O(n)$.
 Then the number of regions of the shortest path map within one face is $O(n)$ and the overall number of regions is $O(n^2)$. \end{proof}